Randula98/ITP-Online-Electronic-Applicant-Management-System/README.md

 Please go under edit and edit this file as needed for your project

-# Project Name - Electronic Applicants Marketing Management System for Synthetic Dealz (PVT) Limited
+# Project Name - Electronic Applicants Marketing Management System for Synthetic Dealz (Pvt) Limited
 # Batch - 02

 ### Group Leader - IT21004018 - Mr. Randula Mawaththa (@Randula98)